rixx/books.rixx.de/data/reviews/jeff-vandermeer/annihilation/index.md

   rating: 2
 ---

-Horror is not my genre, and this one just kind of didn't have an effect on me?
+Horror is not my genre, and this one just didn't have an effect on me?
 Not a bad book, just book-reader-mismatch, I think.
 The protagonist had a good distinct voice, and Area X was weird in a good way, but it never clicked for me.